-International Standard A standard adopted by WADA in support of the Code.
+International Standard: A standard adopted by WADA in support of the Code.
 Compliance with an International Standard (as opposed to another alternative standard, practice or procedure) shall be sufficient to conclude that the procedures addressed by the International Standard were performed properly.
 International Standards shall include any Technical Documents issued pursuant to the International Standard.

+Major Event Organizations: The continental associations of National Olympic Committees and other international multi-sport organizations that function as the ruling body for any continental, regional or other International Event.

+Marker.
+A compound, group of compounds or biological variable(s) that indicates the Use of a Prohibited Substance or Prohibited Method.

-Major Event Organizations The continental associations of National Olympic Committees and other international multi-sport organizations that function as the ruling body for any continental, regional or other International Event .
-Marker The continental associations of National Olympic Committees and other international multi-sport organizations that function as the ruling body for any continental, regional or other International Event .
-Metabolite Any substance produced by a biotransformation process.
-Minor A natural Person who has not reached the age of eighteen years.
-National Anti-Doping Organization The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement antidoping rules, direct the collection of Samples , the management of test results, and the conduct of hearings at the national level.
+Metabolite: Any substance produced by a biotransformation process.

+Minor.
+A natural Person who has not reached the age of eighteen years.

+National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of test results, and the conduct of hearings at the national level.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.

-National Event A sport Event or Competition involving International- or National- Level Athletes that is not an International Event.
-MNA A national or regional entity which is a member of or is recognized by World Sailing as the entity governing World Sailing's sport in that nation or region.
-A Relevant MNA means the MNA designated by World Sailing as having jurisdiction over the Athlete or other Person in question.
-MNAs have the duties and responsibilities of National Federations under the Code .
-National-Level Athlete Athletes who compete in sport at the national level, as defined by each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations.
-National Olympic Committee The organization recognized by the International Olympic Committee.
+National Event: A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.

+MNA: A national or regional entity which is a member of or is recognized by ISAF as the entity governing ISAF's sport in that nation or region.
+A Relevant MNA means the MNA designated by ISAF as having jurisdiction over the Athlete or other Person in question.
+MNAs have the duties and responsibilities of National Federations under the Code.

+National-Level Athlete: Athletes who compete in sport at the national level, as defined by each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations.

+National Olympic Committee: The organization recognized by the International Olympic Committee.
 The term National Olympic Committee shall also include the National Sport Confederation in those countries where the National Sport Confederation assumes typical National Olympic Committee responsibilities in the anti-doping area.

-No Fault or Negligence The Athlete or other Person's establishing that he or she did not know or suspect, and could not reasonably have known or suspected even with the exercise of utmost caution, that he or she had Used or been administered the Prohibited Substance or Prohibited Method or otherwise violated an anti-doping rule.
+No Fault or Negligence: The Athlete or other Person's establishing that he or she did not know or suspect, and could not reasonably have known or suspected even with the exercise of utmost caution, that he or she had Used or been administered the Prohibited Substance or Prohibited Method or otherwise violated an anti-doping rule.
 Except in the case of a Minor, for any violation of Regulation 21.2.1, the Athlete must also establish how the Prohibited Substance entered his or her system.